andymckay/readmes/for-reports.md

 ## Communication

 * Message me any time on Slack.
 If I'm around I'll answer.
+I do not have slack notifications on, so don't feel bad about it.
 * I have a strict line between work and not work.
-If it's urgent, text me.
+If it's urgent, page me: `.pager trigger andymckay`.
 * If I send you something out of hours or on a weekend I'm not expecting a reply unless I explicitly say so.
 * I take vacations, you should too.
 When I'm on vacation I **usually** don't work at all.
 * I will try and adapt to how you would like to communicate.